farling42/token-action-hud-cyphersystem/README.md

 - The Image of the items can be displayed by selecting 'Display Icons' in the HUD Core settings.
 - Right clicking will open the item's window by selecting 'Open Item Sheet on Right-Click' in the HUD Core settings (right-clicking on a pool name will do nothing).
+- Some users might prefer to enable the 'Click to Open Categories' in the HUD Core Settings, so that hovering over HUD category names doesn't automatically open the sub-menu.

 ## Known Issues